 For routine care, look for reconstructing treatments that contain protein.
 Many include some form of the word "keratin."
 These are helpful for relaxed and color-treated hair or any hair that has not reached the point of breakage but could use a boost.

-You can apply these types of treatments two to three times per month, but they must be balanced with moisturizing conditioners to prevent dryness and breakage.
-Too much protein will leave your hair feeling brittle and crunchy.
+You can apply these treatments two to three times per month, but they must be balanced with moisturizing conditioners to prevent dryness and breakage.

 For a good at-home regimen to control breakage—particularly if you color, relax, texturize, or heat-style your hair regularly—try the ApHogee Keratin 2 Minute Reconstructor or Nexxus Keraphix Protein Conditioner.
 "My favorite is the cibu Repair + Protect Strengthening Mask," Mason adds.

-Alternate either one of these protein treatments with a deep conditioner.
+Alternate using these protein treatments with a deep conditioner.
 If your hair is really breaking off, use a treatment after every shampoo until your hair has more elasticity and you're experiencing less breakage.
-Once it shows signs of restoration, back off to a treatment every couple of weeks.
+Once it shows signs of restoration, return to a treatment every couple of weeks.

 These treatments are designed for severe breakage.
-They should not be used more than once every six to eight weeks.
+Therefore, they should not be used more than once every six to eight weeks.
 Do not be tempted to do it more often because they will likely only damage your hair more.
-Track your treatments on a calendar and be patient.
+Instead, track your treatments on a calendar and be patient.
 You should see some improvement with proper maintenance.

-When used properly, these intense treatments will halt most breakage.
+When used properly, these intense treatments should halt most breakage.
 However, your hair may still be too damaged to save.

-It can be very hard to face the fact that you need a major cut, but it's important to get rid of as much damage as possible as soon as you can.
-Not only will your hair look better, it also gives you a fresh start.
-It's a chance to improve your mane's health with proactive care and you will likely be happier with it in the end.
+It can be tough to face the fact that you need a major cut, but it's important to get rid of as much damage as possible as soon as you can.
+Not only will your hair look better, but it also gives you a fresh start.
+It's a chance to improve your mane's health with proactive care, and you will likely be happier with it in the end.